aws4embeddedlinux/meta-aws-demos/meta-aws-demos/recipes-core/images/aws-iot-greengrass-lite-demo-image/README.md

         Unarchive: 'NONE'
 ```

-## Configuration for streaming updates
+## Configuration for streaming / adaptive updates

 The update file (`update.raucb`) is stored in an S3 bucket.
 But not downloaded as before from the Greengrass component, instead a signed url is generated and passed into rauc.
 This allows (streaming)[https://rauc.readthedocs.io/en/latest/advanced.html#http-streaming] and (adaptive)[https://rauc.readthedocs.io/en/latest/advanced.html#adaptive-updates] updates.